raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Benchmark Model

 I plan to compare the performance of RNN (or LSTM: Long Short-Term Memory) with that of traditional approaches like Naive Bayes.
+I will apply Naive Bayes by preprocessing the text using TF-IDF and then running the multinomial Naive Bayes on the preprocessed outputs.
+This allows the algorithm to be run on the most prominent words within a document.

 I will compare the accuracy or mean-squared error of each technique to analyze which one is more effective and try to find out the reason for the same.
 Also, this is a Kaggle problem and the leaderboard shows good success rate.
 So, planning to achieve the accuracy of at least **90%** on the test data.

 ### Evaluation Metrics